The Ways of God

 1. THE KNOWLEDGE OF GOD (Psalm 139:1-6)

-1. The Fact of God’s Knowledge (Psalm 139:1)
+1. The Fact of Gods Knowledge (Psalm 139:1)

-1. He has searched us (Psalm 44:21; Hebrews 4:12-13)
+1. Thou hast searched me (Psalm 44:21; Hebrews 4:12-13).

-2. He has known us (Jeremiah 17:9-10)
+2. And known me (Jeremiah 17:9-10)

-2. The Content of God’s Knowledge (Psalm 139:2-4)
+2. The Content of Gods Knowledge (Psalm 139:2-4)

-2. Our distant thoughts (Psalm 139:2b)
+2. Our distant thoughts - thou understandest my thought afar off (Psalm 139:2b).

-4. Our habitual ways (Psalm 139:3b)
+4. Our habitual ways - and art acquainted with all my ways (Psalm 139:3b)

-3. The Extent of God’s Knowledge (Psalm 139:5-6)
+3. The Extent of Gods Knowledge (Psalm 139:5-6)

 1. Our surroundings (Psalm 139:5)